Dizziness in Lyme Disease: When It’s Not an Ear Problem

 Feeling dizzy—but all your tests are normal?

-Many patients with Lyme disease experience persistent dizziness that isn’t explained by ear problems.
+Many patients with Lyme disease experience persistent dizziness, vertigo, imbalance, or motion sensitivity that is not fully explained by an ear problem.

 See more in dizziness in Lyme disease.